SRCF/docs/content/reference/email/legacy-mail-on-pip.md

 {{< alert type="info" >}}

 This information applies only to users of the 'legacy' or 'advanced' SRCF mail server.
-It might apply to you if you had a SRCF account before October 2018, or you deliberately chose to handle your mail this way.
+It might apply to you if you had an SRCF account before October 2018, or you deliberately chose to handle your mail this way.

 To see which email system you are currently using, see the [control